xoo-creative/shirley/README.md

 # shirley

-Smart assistant for researchers that documents your experiments in fine detail and offers quick help for your lab work.
+Smart assistant for wet-lab researchers that documents your experiments in fine detail and offers quick help for your lab work.
 Delivered through [Ray-Ban Meta smart glasses](https://www.ray-ban.com/canada/en/ray-ban-meta-smart-glasses).

 ## How to use